Umbrella Insurance Explained (+ Buy or Skip in 2025?)

 What is umbrella insurance?

-What is umbrella form insurance?
-Umbrella form insurance is another term for umbrella insurance, offering excess liability coverage beyond the limits of primary insurance policies.
+A simple umbrella insurance definition is that it offers excess liability coverage beyond the limits of primary insurance policies.

 What does umbrella insurance cover?